dilshankarunarathne/spring-boot-notes/README.md

 ##### Key Components:

 * Repository Interface
-A Spring Data repository, regardless if its based on a RDBMS system or a NoSQL system, provides the methods needed to access the data.
+A Spring Data repository, regardless if it's based on a RDBMS system or a NoSQL system, provides the methods needed to access the data.
 It is built using an extention of the Spring class and generics.
 Essentially, it is an interface that leverages proxies to build the actual CRUD methods.
 We can decorate this interface for our own queries by adding methods with conventional names, but without any SQL or Data Access code.

 * Entity Object